The best ANZAC Day books to share at home & in the classroom

 In ANZAC Biscuits, the texts switches between scenes of a little girl and her mother making biscuits for the girl’s father, a soldier, and a soldier’s experiences on the battlefields.

-Meet the ANZACs is a great book to read first because it begins by painting a picture of what life was like in Australia when war was declared and why Australian men were keen to enlist.
+Meet the ANZACs is one of the essential ANZAC Day books to read first because it begins by painting a picture of what life was like in Australia when war was declared and why Australian men were keen to enlist.
 It shows the Australian soldiers training in Australia, departing on troop ships and spending time in Egypt and ends with their arrival at Gallipoli at dawn on 25 April 1915.
 The artwork in this book is lovely and it does a wonderful job of setting the scene for children before you move on to other picture books which describe the fighting and life in the trenches.

 Suggested for ages: 4 – 12 years